alexisr91/2D_VideoGame/README.md

 # Description

 This is one of the most complete project I have ever done until this day.
-It's a 2D video game based on Pokemon, I did woth a tutorial
+It's a 2D video game based on Pokemon and the French game Slayersonline.
+There's another version I will push in the near future on another repo

 ## Tech Stack